tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 ### Step 1: Insert the Tiny Cloud script tag into the webpage

-Embed the TinyMCE editor code into the application to load TinyMCE for the first time.
-The code embedding is done by adding the following script tag into your app, or in the case of a web page the `<head>` of the page:
+Insert the TinyMCE editor code into the application to load TinyMCE for the first time.
+The code inserting is done by adding the following script tag into your app, or in the case of a web page the `<head>` of the page:

-The following example adds a script tag into the application that embeds the code.
+The following example adds a script tag into the application that inserts the code.
 Use the `<head>` of the page on a web page.

 ```js
 <script src="{{ site.cdnurl }}?apiKey=your_API_key"></script>